 1. Difficulties in Life Make You Stronger

 Leaders know, mostly through experience, that sometimes, life can be tough.
-This could be in a form of a new, daunting leadership role in an organization or making unpopular decisions as to the CEO that will affect many people.
+This could be in the form of a new, daunting leadership role in an organization or making unpopular decisions as to the CEO that will affect many people.

-As one student shared with me, just a year ago, she experienced being in a food pantry line with her parents who were laid off from the aircraft industry.
+As one student shared with me, just a year ago, she experienced being in a food pantry line with her parents, who were laid off from the aircraft industry.
 Her family, during those times, routinely struggled and accepted charitable gifts until the parents were able to get back on their feet.

 She stated to me that the experience may have changed her, but only to make her stronger.
 It has been my experience that when youths experience difficulties that others may be going through, they can often relate.